Parcels-code/virtualship/docs/paper/paper.md

 Marine science relies on fieldwork for data collection, yet sea-going opportunities are limited due to financial costs, logistical constraints, and environmental burdens.
 We present an alternative means, namely `VirtualShip`, for training scientists to conduct oceanographic fieldwork in an authentic manner, to plan future expeditions and deployments, and to directly compare observational and instrumentational strategies with model data.

 `VirtualShip` goes beyond simply extracting grid-cell values from model output.
 Instead, it uses programmable behaviours and sophisticated interpolation techniques (with `Parcels` underpinnings) to access data in exact locations and timings, as if they were being collected by real-world instruments. `VirtualShip` shares some functionality with existing tools, such as `OceanSpy` [@Almansi2019] and `VirtualFleet` [@Maze2023], but extends capabilities to mesh many different instrument deployments into a unified expedition simulation framework.
-Moreover, `VirtualShip` exploits readily available, streamable data via the Copernicus Marine Data Store, removing the need for users to download and manage large datasets locally and/or arrange for access to remote servers. `VirtualShip` can also integrate coordinate files exported from the [NIOZ Marine Facilities Planning](https://nioz.marinefacilitiesplanning.com/cruiselocationplanning#) (MFP) tool, giving users the option to define expedition waypoints via an intuitive web-based mapping interface.
+Moreover, `VirtualShip` exploits readily available, streamable data via the Copernicus Marine Data Store, removing the need for users to download and manage large datasets locally and/or arrange for access to remote servers. `VirtualShip` can also integrate coordinate files exported from the [Marine Facilities Planning](https://www.marinefacilitiesplanning.com/cruiselocationplanning#) (MFP) tool, giving users the option to define expedition waypoints via an intuitive web-based mapping interface.

 # Functionality